-The page is not about the content of your thesis – it’s not about the research.
-It’s about all of the stuff surrounding that research.
+The page is not about the topic of your thesis – it’s not about the research process.
+And about all of the stuff surrounding that research.
 How to write, what should be included, that kind of thing.

 Let me know if something could be better/clearer and I will update it.
 If you’re currently writing a thesis, in my group, I recommend you read it once in a while.

 Also – this is not the place for answers regarding any admin questions.
 BUT don’t worry.
 If you’re at DTU, this magical and comprehensive page, will answer all your questions.
 Not kidding.
 This is where you’ll find all the rules about extensions, exams, etc.

 What is a good thesis?

 The point of writing a thesis is to have a written record that demonstrates (to me and the external examiner):

 - What you’re able to do.